Regional Food Bank Of Northeastern New York seeing shortfall in holiday season volunteers

-It’s one reason why Mike Calaban of Delmar told News10 that he is volunteering.
+It’s one reason why Mike Calaban, of Delmar, told NEWS10 ABC that he is volunteering.

 “Cause it’s a good cause.
 It helps feed people who need food.
 A lot of people don’t have a lot of money and need help,” said Calaban.